NightJolt/Radix/README.md

 		i32 a = 1;
 	}

-However, you can add condition to it so you can break out of it at certain moment
+However, you can addcondition to it so you can break out of it at certain moment

 	i32 a = 5;